Jesse Ventura: Political positions as governor

 In political debates, Ventura often admitted that he had not formed an opinion on certain policy questions.
 He often called himself "fiscally conservative and socially liberal."
-He selected teacher Mae Schunk as his running mate.

 Lacking a party base in the Minnesota House of Representatives and Senate, Ventura's policy ambitions had little chance of being introduced as bills.
 He vetoed 45 bills in his first year, only three of which were overridden.
 The reputation for having his vetoes overridden comes from his fourth and final year, when six of his nine vetoes were overridden.
 Nevertheless, Ventura succeeded with some of his initiatives.
 One of the most notable was the rebate on sales tax; each year of his administration, Minnesotans received a tax-free check in the late summer.
 The state was running a budget surplus at the time, and Ventura believed the money should be returned.

 Later, Ventura came to support a unicameral (one-house) legislature, property tax reform, gay rights, recreational marijuana, and abortion rights.
 While funding public school education generously, he opposed the teachers' union, and did not have a high regard for public funding of higher education institutions.

-In an interview on The Howard Stern Show, he reaffirmed his support of gay rights, including marriage and military service, humorously stating he would have gladly served alongside homosexuals when he was in the Navy as they would have provided less competition for women.
+In an interview on The Howard Stern Show, he reaffirmed his support of gay rights, including marriage and military service, humorously saying he would have gladly served alongside homosexuals when he was in the Navy as they would have provided less competition for women.
 Later, on the subject of a 2012 referendum on amending the Minnesota Constitution to limit marriage to male-female couples, Ventura said, "I certainly hope that people don't amend our constitution to stop gay marriage because, number one, the constitution is there to protect people, not oppress them", and related a story from his wrestling days of a friend who was denied hospital visitation to his same-sex partner.